tensorlakeai/indexify/docs/docs/getting_started.md

 ### Automatic extraction and indexing

-Indexify automatically watches your namespace and runs your extractors whenever new documents are added.
+Indexify automatically watches for updates and runs your extractors whenever new documents are added.
 Let's go through an example.

-#### Add a new document to the namespace
+#### Add a new document

 === "python"